bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:27:52

-It's not like general purpose compute, right?
+It's not like general-purpose compute, right?

 NVK: 01:27:54

-It's not general purpose, but it is.
+It's not general-purpose, but it is.

 Sjors Provoost: 01:27:57